KesseNones/FetchBackendExercise/README.md

 # Assumptions Made
 In creating this program, some assumptions did have to be made.

+## Validity of Total
+It's assumed that the total is the same as the sum of all the item prices.
+This isn't directly checked for and doesn't affect the point calculations, but this does mean an invalid receipt could slip by.

 ## Submitting Same Receipt
 It was assumed that the user can submit the same receipt as previous.
 It'll just be treated as a different receipt and have a new id generated